Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ## Global variables

 Global variables are used to synchronise information between the various macros for INDX calibration and tasks such as load cell probing To make it easier to manage these variables are contained in `0:/sys/INDX_variables.g` which is put in the sys directory as part of the macros bundle.

-add "M98 P"INDX_variables.g" to the end of config.g to run this file on startup.
+Add `M98 P"INDX_variables.g` to the end of config.g to run this file on startup.

 ### INDX Write State